 By now, any remaining dogwhistles of marijuana legalization potentially creating unfettered cannabis access for teenagers should lower the volumes of their shrieks.
 Both Washington and Denver seen teenage marijuana usage rates drops in the years following recreational marijuana legalization.
-Now, a study published in JAMA Pediatrics suggests that legalizing marijuana doesn’t draw teens to smoking marijuana and instead may dissuade usage.
+Now, a study published in JAMA Pediatrics suggests marijuana legalization discourages teenage use.

 “Consistent with the results of previous researchers, there was no evidence that the legalization of medical marijuana encourages marijuana use among youth,” researchers concluded.
 “Moreover, the estimates…showed that marijuana use among youth may actually decline after legalization for recreational purposes.”

 The study’s authors focused on data collected by the Centers for Disease Control and Prevention for its Youth Risk Behavior survey to conduct their research.
 By analyzing the responses from over 1.4 million students between 1993 and 2017, they were able to recognize how teens used marijuana before and after 27 states passed marijuana legislation, both for medical and recreational use.

 Once medical marijuana became legal and regulated in the 27 states researchers focused on, teen cannabis use didn’t really change.
 In recreational states, however, teens who admitted to smoking weed in the prior 30 days lowered by 8%.
 Teens saying they consumed marijuana 10 or more times dropped 9%, meanwhile.

 “Just to be clear we found no effect on teen use following legalization for medical purposes, but evidence of a possible reduction in use following legalization for recreational purposes,” said Mark Anderson, lead author on the study and associate professor at Montana State University.